lyteword/chspurgeon-tod/volume-4/psalm-90.md

 **Verse 2.** Such a God (he says) have we, such a God do we worship, to such a God do we pray, at whose command all created things sprang into being.
 Why then should we fear if this God favours us?
 Why should we tremble at the anger of the whole world?
 If He is our dwelling place, shall we not be safe though the heavens should go to wrack?
 For we have a Lord greater than all the world.
 We have a Lord so mighty that at his word all things sprang into being.
 And yet we are so fainthearted that if the anger of a single prince or king, nay, even of a single neighbour, is to be borne, we tremble and droop in spirit.
 Yet in comparison with this King, all things beside in the whole world are but as the lightest dust which a slight breath moves from its place, and suffers not to be still.
 In this way this description of God is consolatory, and trembling spirits ought to look to this consolation in their temptations and dangers.— *Martin Luther.*

 **Verse 3.** *Thou turnest man to destruction*, etc. The prophet conceives of God as of a potter, that having of dust tempered a mass, and framed it into a vessel, and dried it, doth presently, within a minute or an hour after, dash it again in pieces, and beat it to dust, in passion as it were speaking unto it, "Get thee to dust again."
 The word here translated *"destruction",* signifies a beating, or grinding, or pounding of a thing to powder.
-And the prophet seems to allude to the third of Genesis, where God speaks of Adam, "Dust thou art, and to dust thou shalt return", as if he should say, O Lord, thou that hast made and framed man of the dust of the earth, thou beatest him to dust again; and as thou madest him by thy word alone, so with thy word thou suddenly turnest, and beatest him against to dust; as a man that makes a thing, and presently mars it again...He doth it with a word, against which is no resistance, when that word is once come out of his mouth; it is not all the diet, physic, and help, and prayers in the world that can save the life.
+And the prophet seems to allude to the third of Genesis, where God speaks of Adam, "Dust thou art, and to dust thou shalt return", as if he should say, O Lord, thou that hast made and framed man of the dust of the earth, thou beatest him to dust again; and as thou madest him by thy word alone, so with thy word thou suddenly turnest, and beatest him against to dust; as a man that makes a thing, and presently mars it again...
+He doth it with a word, against which is no resistance, when that word is once come out of his mouth; it is not all the diet, physic, and help, and prayers in the world that can save the life.
 And this he can do suddenly, in the twinkling of an eye.
 And therefore we should, as we love our lives, fear him, and take heed how we offend and displease him that can with a word turn the strongest man into dust.— *William Bradshaw.*

 **Verse 3.** *Thou turnest man to destruction*, etc. The first word for *"man",* signifies a man full of misery, full of sickness and infirmities, a miserable man, vwna.
 And the other word here used in the end of the verse, signifies a man made of *clay,* or of the very slime of the earth.
 From hence we learn what is the nature of all men, of all the sons of *Adam,* viz., a piece of living *clay,* a little piece of red earth.
 And besides that man is subject to *breaking* and *crushing,* every way a miserable man; so is he of a brittle mould, a piece of red clay, that hath in it for a time a living soul, which must return to God that gave it; and the body, this piece of earth, return to the earth from whence it came: and if we had no Scripture at all to prove this, daily experience before our eyes makes it clear how all men, even the wisest, the strongest, the greatest and the mightiest monarchs and princes in the world, be but miserable men, made of red earth, and quickly turn again to dust.— *Samuel Smith, in "Moses his Prayer",* 1656.